Engee documentation

 Details

-The maximum flow coefficient affects the flow/pressure drop characteristics of the orifice.
-This value can be left by default for most applications.
+The maximum flow rate affects the flow rate/pressure drop characteristics in the orifice.
+For most applications, this value can be left at the default.

 Default value